Apples will start shipping to stores from our warehouses in Washington on November 23rd! You can expect to see them in your local store soon after.

 Stay tuned to our social media channels and websites for retailer information.

 The Cosmic Crisp® is grown in all five growing regions in Washington State.
 To learn more about each region, visit the Grow & Cultivate page.

 Unlike other varieties with flavor better suited to a particular use, the Cosmic Crisp® is one apple equally delicious whole, sliced or in cooking and baking.
-Cosmic Crisp® apples are large and juicy with a firm and crisp texture that provides ample sweetness.
+Cosmic Crisp® apples are large and juicy with a firm and crisp texture that provides perfectly balanced flavor.
 Cultivated with naturally higher levels of acidity and sugar, this apple packs a flavor punch that allows chefs and bakers to reduce sugar in their recipes.

 No, the Cosmic Crisp® was classically bred by the WSU Tree Fruit program and is non-GMO.

 Bruce Barritt and Kate Evans, who led the tree fruit breeding program at WSU, spent over 20 years ensuring the Cosmic Crisp® would be naturally developed into a beautiful, tasty, and non-GMO apple.
 We hope you take a moment to read more about the apple.